ableyjoe/uwo-mesc/ECE-9609B-001-GW19/presentation2/presentation2-notes.md

-NS which is used for zone cuts (delegations and referrals, the mechanisms by which different administrative zones of the namespace are connected) and CNAME, *canonical name*, which provides a redirectioni function.
+NS which is used for zone cuts (delegations and referrals, the mechanisms by which different administrative zones of the namespace are connected) and CNAME, *canonical name*, which provides a redirection function.
 The majority of assigned code-points are for RRTYPEs that are handled consistently, however.

 The DNS accommodates multiple classes, each of which can in principal